jrawbits/AccessR/sample.data/README.md

 Use Rscript to run prepare.sample.data.R, then use the standard collectstatic management function to place the resulting files into the proper location.

-The checksums.txt file is part of the required files:  tool_configs.py will read the checksums.txt file and fill in the checksums based on the file names when the tool configuration is requested.
+You should verify the checksums for each sample file (checksums.txt) and make sure that the checksum in the tool_configs for each files is identical.
+Failure to do so will prevent the sample files from loading.